graphix-asterixdb/graphix-asterixdb.github.io/docs/getting-started.md

     To start, let's see what our `Business` vertices look like.
     We build the following gSQL++ query:
     ```
-    FROM    GRAPH GelpGraph
+    FROM    GRAPH Gelp.GelpGraph
     MATCH   (b:Business)
     SELECT  b;
     ```
-    The query above starts by specifying the graph we are querying (the `FROM GRAPH GelpGraph` line), followed by a graph pattern consisting of a single vertex whose label is to `Business`, concluding with a `SELECT` clause containing the variable of our vertex.
+    The query above starts by specifying the graph we are querying (the `FROM GRAPH Gelp.GelpGraph` line), followed by a graph pattern consisting of a single vertex whose label is to `Business`, concluding with a `SELECT` clause containing the variable of our vertex.
     For a more in-depth explanation on what a graph pattern is, see the [Graphix Query Model](../docs/query-model.html) page.
     If we issue our query, we get the following results:
     ```json